 The gums are affected because smoking causes a lack of oxygen in the bloodstream, so the infected gums fail to heal.
 Smoking causes people to have more dental plaque and for gum disease to progress more rapidly than in non-smokers.
 Gum disease still remains the most common cause of tooth loss in adults.
 If you are concerned about your gums or you are finding your teeth are becoming loose – we can help.
 Why not come and speak to one of the team to find out ways in which we can get your mouth healthy.

 Here at Sunshine Dental we encourage you to attend regularly so that any changes in your mouth can be identified such as white patches and ulcers that don’t heal.
-We routinely carry out oral cancer screening at examination appointments and as dental care professionals we can help you maintain good oral health and give you advice, support and encouragement on stopping smoking.
+We routinely carry out oral cancer screening at examination appointments and as dental care professionals, we can help you maintain good oral health and give you advice, support and encouragement on stopping smoking.
 By cutting down or stopping your mouth benefits very quickly and you will notice changes almost immediately.
+National No Smoking Day is a great time to stop with people all around the world taking action, however, everyone has their own way to stop and you can take the action immediately or at a date that suits you.

-If you would like further information or are worried about your teeth and gums, why not ring us for a friendly chat on 0115 9733591.
+If you would like further information our dental services or are worried about your teeth and gums, why not ring us for a friendly chat on 0115 9733591 or complete our online contact form.
 We are here to help.